-Select one course from the following: BUS2663 Legal Environment of Business MGMT2643 Human Relations
+Select one course from the following: ACCT2143 Computerized Accounting CIS2353 Electronic Spreadsheet

+BUS2663 Legal Environment of Business

+MGMT2643 Human Relations

-MGMT2623 Management MGMT2633 Principles of Account
+MGMT2623 Management

 MGMT2633 Principles of Accounting MGMT2663 Small Business Management

 Criminal Justice and Corrections

 The Technical Certificate in Criminal Justice and Corrections will be awarded to students who successfully complete the first thirty credit hours required for the Associate of Science in Criminal Justice and Corrections.
 It also serves individuals already employed in the fields of criminal justice and corrections who want to further their careers by receiving additional education hours in their field.